GreptimeTeam/demo-scene/vector-ingestion/README.md

-# GreptimeDB Kafka Ingestion Demo
+# GreptimeDB Vector Ingestion Demo

 This demo show how to ingest log and metrics data to GreptimeDB via Vector.